-1. Start Master from a command prompt *
+1. Start the Spark Master from your command prompt *

 You should see something like the following: